2014

 NHS England

-Concerns summary A critical brain scan was misinterpreted by a general radiologist instead of a neuro-radiologist, highlighting a failure to follow existing guidelines for specialist interpretation and requiring a review of current protocols.
+Concerns summary (AI summary) A critical brain scan was misinterpreted by a general radiologist instead of a neuro-radiologist, highlighting a failure to follow existing guidelines for specialist interpretation and requiring a review of current protocols.

 Dorothy Robinson